pamaury/qemu-ot/docs/opentitan/pyot.md

     session is over

-Regular or 'synchronous' commands are only executed if all the previous commands have been succesful.
+Regular or 'synchronous' commands are only executed if all the previous commands have been successful.
 Moreover, commands in the `post` subsection are only executed if the QEMU session has completed successfully.

 Background commands are commands that run in the background till they complete on their own, or